 The Winterbottom Stakes is the major sprint event of the Perth summer racing carnival.
-It is a weight-for-age 1200 metre race for horses three-years-old and up, and is held by the Western Australia Turf Club at Ascot in November.
+It is a weight-for-age 1200 metre race for horses three-years-old and up, and is held by the Western Australia Turf Club at Ascot in November or early December.

 - Race Type: Group 1, 3YO & Up WFA

 - Track: Ascot Racecourse, Perth, Western Australia

 The Winterbottom Stakes began as a principal race over 7 furlongs.
 It was first held in 1952, and was won by Raconteur.
 In 1973 the distance was converted to 1400 metres, and in 1979 the race was granted Group 2 status.
 The distance was reduced to 1200 metres in 1993, and in 2003 the race was run at Belmont Park instead of Ascot.
 In 2011 it became a Group 1 race.

 2018 Winterbottom Stakes Final Field & Odds

 See below for all the latest Winterbottom Stakes odds plus final field.